 In the early 1970s as locations with directions to “inquire locally” decreased, cruisy areas began appearing in the guides.
 Throughout the 1970s, they were increasingly described as dangerous.
 The number of cruising areas increased dramatically as well going from just 165 in 1972 to 1,612 in 1985.
 But the proportion of cruising areas marked as dangerous grew tremendously in the early 80s.
 In the mid-1970s the number of locations marked AYOR or HOT hovered was about 5.6% of all cruisy locations.
 However, by 1981 that number jumped to just over 14% and even further to 17.4% by 1984.

 What accounts for this change?
-While it is impossible to say conclusively, we know that the 1970s and 1980s saw both new visibility for LGBTQ Americans but also new backlash.
+While it is impossible to say conclusively, we know that the 1970s and 1980s saw both new visibility for LGBTQ Americans but also a new backlash.
 In Jackson, the appearance of the Metropolitan Community Church (MCC) in the guides sparked outrage and calls for the prosecution of LGBTQ Americans.
 Rev Mike Wells, the president of the Mississippi Moral Majority, held a press conference where he “called on city officials to ‘decrease or control the activity of the homosexual element’ in Jackson, charging that homosexuals ‘openly displayed their perversion’ in the city” and he demanded the state pass new anti-sodomy laws in the next legislative session.
 Sandifer, still a leading activist in the community, condemned Wells and the Moral Majority on behalf of Mississippi’s gay community.
 He argued that not only did the “gay community [have] no intention of being intimidated” but also added that “Gay persons do not pose a threat to persons on Capital Street, at night in Smith Park, at the bars or anywhere else” (Taff 1979).
 It is notable that the first locations Sandifer mentions are those that came to be described as dangerous – cruisy locations like Smith Park and Capital Street.
 Of course, these locations were likely dangerous far before the moral majority began advocating for anti-sodomy laws.
 Reports of undercover police patrolling Smith Park pepper the Jackson Clarion Ledger (The Clarion-Ledger 1976), (The Clarion-Ledger 1977).
 Nevertheless, looking at incidents like these in tandem with data from the guides suggests a larger pattern in American cities.

 Reform around sex and gender was a major component of the LGBTQ Rights movement of the 1960s, 1970s, and 1980s.
 Not only did the era after Stonewall see decline in some police harassment, but there were also significant gains in sodomy law reform.
 In the 1970s twenty states joined Illinois and Connecticut in repealing their sodomy laws.
 Wisconsin joined them in 1983 and both New York and Pennsylvania’s Supreme Court invalidated sodomy laws.
 However, even though there were significant gains, as Marc Stein notes by the 1980s sodomy was “still a crime in half of US states, the territories, military and in prisons” (Stein 2020), (Phelps 2023), (Delta Democrat-Times 1977), (Cullen 1983), (Miller 1983).
 Even where sodomy laws were passed, some cities passed legislation that prevented loitering, cross dressing, or created new distinctions between same-sex and cross-sex sodomy.
 The Christian Right and New Right in the United States openly campaigned against the liberalization of sodomy laws and encouraged new laws that directly targeted the LGBTQ community.